Hart and Jeff Payne, left; Mary Hart and Philip Wilheit, right, at The Cradle on August 31, 2016

 Mildred told Mary Hart about being ushered into a room at The Cradle where the baby would be waiting, nestled in an old-fashioned bassinet.
 “Adoption has been a part of my life for as long as I can remember,” she says.
 “I was always told that I was very special.”
 Growing up in Greenville she had a friend and fellow Girl Scout named Sunny, who was also a Cradle baby.

 On this visit, Mary Hart was accompanied by her husband, Philip, along with her daughter, Hart, and son-in-law, Jeff.
 The two women got teary as Mary Hart shared the story of adopting Hart as a newborn in a private adoption.
-“After trying for five years to start a family,” she recounted, “Hart dropped out of heaven.
+“After trying for five years to start a family,” she recounts, “Hart dropped out of heaven.
 She is such a gift.”
-And five years after welcoming their daughter, Mary Hart and Philip had a biological son, Philip, Jr., who today works with his dad in the family’s packaging business.
+And five years after welcoming their daughter, Mary Hart and Philip had a biological son, Philip Jr., who today works with his dad in the family’s packaging business.

 The Wilheits are very philanthropic and civically engaged, supporting a number of organizations including The Cradle.
 When asked why she has chosen to give back, Mary Hart replied, “The Cradle has always been in my heart.
 I want other babies to have the same opportunities that I did.
 There’s nothing else like it.”